 This is the ratio of Tier 1 Capital to total exposure to debtors and other obligations and is expressed in percentage terms.
 This equates to the number of times the exposure exceeds such Tier 1 Capital.

 The leverage ratio can be used to provide insight into a company's ability to absorb losses through capital held.

-Basel III introduced a standard which is expected to require banks to hold a minimum leverage ratio in excess of 3 per cent by January 2018.
+This is not based on the regulatory standards required to be applied to accounting standards and reports and may exclude one off charges or events.
+Basel III introduced a standard which is expected to require banks to hold a minimum leverage ratio in excess of 3 per cent. by January 2018.